jayacotton/find/README.md

 I0:TAIL    .C
 I0:WILDEXP .C
 ```
-Running find to collect all the file names on the machine, includeing network mounted drives (if they exist).
+Running find to collect all the file names on the machine, including network mounted drives (if they exist).
-In this example, I trucated the list, I have quite a few files on my drives.
+In this example, I truncated the list, I have quite a few files on my drives.
 ```
 C>find .
 A0:CCP     .SPR